ThePieBaker90/On-The-Rim/Psycasts/Support Paths/Musopath/1st Level/Sonic Wave.md

 	- A sonic wave roars from your instrument, all creatures within range of you must make a Constitution saving throw.
 		- On a failed save, a creature takes 2d8 Sonic damage.
 		- On a successful save, a creature takes half as much damage.
+		- The caster is not affected by this sonic wave.
 - **Upcasting**:
 	- You may upcast this psycast.
 For every 12 psyfocus spent above the normal cost for this psycast, the radius of the range increases by 5ft.